Saturday, September 23, 2023

 • Define what you mean by workplace violence in precise, concrete language.

-• Provide clear examples of unacceptable behaviour and working conditions.
+• Provide clear examples of unacceptable behavior and working conditions.

 • State in clear terms your organization’s view toward workplace violence and its commitment to the prevention of workplace violence.